 Often, gaming can provide a medium to tackle such horrific and complex issues.
 Although extreme examples, gamers worldwide are aware of mental illness and are more open than most about talking about it via various platforms and blogs.
 To close the article, this writer would like to end with a video.

 One thinks that this summarises gamers all over the world.
 We aren’t a quiet and reclusive bunch who just talk to our devices.
 We are passionate, creative, approachable and competitive.
-Please readers, don’t ever judge a book by its cover, lets always try to look below the surface before we make such bold claims.
+Readers, don’t ever judge a book by its cover, lets always try to look below the surface before we make such bold claims.

 **Please note the following video may contain strong language, it’s an announcement reaction montage after all! **